-The Company's proportionate share of the net income (loss) resulting from the equity method investment is reported under the line item captioned "loss from equity method investment" in the Consolidated Statements of Operations and Comprehensive Loss and the carrying value of the equity method investments is reported under the line captioned "Investment in Angel" in the Consolidated Balance Sheets.
+The Company's proportionate share of the net income (loss) resulting from the equity method investment is reported under the line item captioned "income (loss) from equity method investment" in the Condensed Consolidated Statements of Operations and Comprehensive Loss and the carrying value of the equity method investments is reported under the line captioned "Investment in Angel Pharmaceuticals" in the Condensed Consolidated Balance Sheets.
 The Company's equity method investments are reported at cost and adjusted each period for the Company's share of the investee's income or loss and the foreign currency translation adjustment as applicable.